ahmadhafifihamdan/blog-post/README.md

 ---

-## 🧪 Test Account

-A test account is provided for reviewers and evaluators.

-Credentials are available in:

-firebase_login.txt

-This account can be used to exercise the full application:
-- Log in
-- Create blogs
-- Upload images
-- Like and unlike posts
-- Add comments
-- Navigate the feed

----

 ## 🎯 Project Focus

 This project emphasizes backend correctness over frontend complexity, clear request-to-response flow, defensive coding, and real-world UX considerations.
 It intentionally avoids over-engineering by not using client-side frameworks or unnecessary abstractions.